 For many people, dogs are not just pets but members of the family.
-So when you need leave town without Fido, who can you trust to take good care of the family dog?
+So when you need to leave town without Fido, who can you trust to take good care of the family dog?
 That’s where Rover comes in and not only makes it simple to pick out a sitter and book them, but also makes you feel good about your choice through online reviews and photo updates while you're gone.
-What Rover understands about their users is how important trust is, particularly when it comes to leaving your furbaby with a stranger for the weekend.
+What Rover understands about its users is how important trust is, particularly when it comes to leaving your furbaby with a stranger for the weekend.

 2. Duolingo: Tearing Down Roadblocks

 Duolingo wants to help you learn a new language, which is a challenging task that can feel overwhelming.
 After three easy questions, users are already starting to learn a new language and have set a goal for their learning.
 This frictionless approach is contrary to many competitors.
 Rosetta Stone makes their users decide on a plan, pay and sign up for an account before getting started.
 Each of these steps adds friction which can cause users to drop out of the process.

 Before Paypal rolled out their redesigned website in 2014, the site was overly complex.
 Since then, Paypal has been in the process of simplifying their website and mobile app experience.
 Several of John Maeda’s Laws of Simplicity are at play here: reducing, organizing, positioning, creating context, adding meaning and saving time.